metatensor/metatensor/docs/src/goals.rst

 At its core, ``metatensor`` provides tools to efficiently store and manipulate sparse arrays and their associated metadata.
 You can learn more about this in the :ref:`core classes overview <core-classes-overview>`.
-With the creation of metatensor, we have three main use cases in mind:
+With the creation of metatensor, we have two main use cases in mind:

 1. provide an exchange format for the atomistic machine learning ecosystem, making different players in this ecosystem more interoperable with one another and enhancing collaboration: see :ref:`metatensor-goal-exchange`;
 2. make it easier and faster to develop new machine learning representations, models and algorithms: see :ref:`metatensor-goal-models`;
-3. run large scale simulations using machine learning interatomic potentials, with fully customizable potentials, directly defined by the researchers running the simulations: see :ref:`metatensor-goal-simulation`;

 .. _metatensor-goal-exchange: